exercism/javascript/exercises/resistor-color/README.md

 Mnemonics map the colors to the numbers, that, when stored as an array, happen to map to their index in the array: Better Be Right Or Your Great Big Values Go Wrong.

 More information on the color encoding of resistors can be found in the [Electronic color code Wikipedia article](https://en.wikipedia.org/wiki/Electronic_color_code)

+Although the color names are capitalised in the description, the function colorCode will always be called with the lowercase equivalent, e.g brown instead of Brown

 ## Setup